ajrcarey/pdfium-render/README.md

 # Idiomatic Rust bindings for Pdfium

-`pdfium-render` provides an idiomatic high-level Rust interface around the low-level bindings to Pdfium provided by the excellent `pdfium-sys` crate.
+`pdfium-render` provides an idiomatic high-level Rust interface to Pdfium, the C++ PDF library used by the Google Chromium project.

 ```
     use pdfium_render::prelude::*;